MichelVGameMaker/YY_LIB/README.md

 ## About L2G

 ### Use case
 YY allows to modify Game Maker room files and object files.
 It is intended to help people work on level editor features.
-For example to import room data from an external level editor or to replicate in room data modifications done at runtime.
+For example to import room data from an external level editor into you .yy file or to replicate in your project, the modifications you perform in rooms at runtime.

 ### Features
 It allows to modify rooms, in particular by creating layers and populating them with instances or tiles.